-The data analysis in the report generally covers a ten-year period from fiscal year 2013 through 2022.
-Unless otherwise indicated, data is presented on a fiscal year basis (e.g., fiscal year 2022 represents July 1, 2021, through June 30, 2022).
-Financial data is expressed in constant dollars to account for inflation by adjusting dollar amounts from each prior year to equal the purchasing power of money in 2022.
+The data analysis in the report generally covers a ten-year period from fiscal year 2015 through 2024.
+Unless otherwise indicated, data is presented on a fiscal year basis (e.g., fiscal year 2024 represents July 1, 2023, through June 30, 2024).
+Financial data is expressed in constant dollars to account for inflation by adjusting dollar amounts from each prior year to equal the purchasing power of money in 2024.
 Chart titles indicate if amounts have been adjusted for inflation.
 Information was reviewed for reasonableness and consistency.
 Data that was not reasonable or needed additional explanation was questioned and researched.
 The accuracy of the source documents or the reliability of the data in computer-based systems was not audited.
 The review of data was not intended to give absolute assurance that all information is free from error.
 Rather, the intent was to provide reasonable assurance that the reported information presented a fair picture of the county's financial condition.
-As nearly all financial information presented were from the county's Annual Comprehensive Financial Reports, reliance was placed on the work performed by the county's external financial auditors.
+As nearly all the financial information presented was from the county's Annual Comprehensive Financial Reports, reliance was placed on the work performed by the county's external financial auditors.
 Unmodified (clean) opinions were given on all reviewed Annual Comprehensive Financial Reports.
 While the report offers financial highlights, it does not thoroughly determine the reasons for negative or positive performance.
 More analysis may be needed to provide such explanations.

 About the Office of County Internal Audit

 Our Mission - Provide county leadership objective assurance, advice and insight to optimize county efforts and achievements.

 Our Vision - The public:

-- engages with an accountable, high performing, and transparent local government - > is confident that its interests are protected

-Our Strategic Objectives - The Office supports Clackamas County by:
+- > engages with an accountable, high performing, and transparent local government - > is confident that its interests are protected Our Strategic Objectives - The Office supports Clackamas County by:

 - focusing on risks to county achievement

 - promoting continuous improvement

 - enhancing accountability and transparency

 - fostering county SPIRIT

 - building public trust

 Our Professional Standards - The Office of County Internal Audit governs itself by adhering to The Institute of Internal Auditors' mandatory guidance, including the:

-- definition of internal auditing
+- Definition of internal auditing

 - Code of Ethics

 - International Standards for the Professional Practice of Internal Auditing

-The Office does not fully conform to the Standards to the extent the Office has not yet received an external review.
-Obtaining an external peer review is one of the Office's performance goals.
+The engagement was conducted in conformance with the International Standards for the Professional Practice of Internal Auditing.

 Our Independence - The County Internal Auditor reports functionally to the Internal Audit Oversight Committee and administratively to the elected County Treasurer.
 This authority ensures the Office is free of undue influence.

 Our Team -

-Jodi Cochran, CPA, CIA, CGMA, CRMA, County Internal Auditor Kathy Yeung, CPA, Senior Internal Auditor
+Jodi Cochran, CPA, CIA, CGMA, CRMA, County Internal Auditor Kathy Yeung, CPA, CIA, Senior Internal Auditor

 Contact Us -

-Office of County Internal Audit 2051 Kaen Road #460 Oregon City, OR 97045 Office: 503-742-5983 ocia@clackamas.us
+Office of County Internal Audit 2051 Kaen Road #460 Oregon City, OR 97045 Office: 503-742-5983

-${\color{red}^{35}} \ \underline{\text{https://na.theiia.org/standards-guidance/mandatory-guidance/pages/standards.aspx}$
+ocia@clackamas.us

+31 https://na.theiia.org/standards-guidance/mandatory-guidance/pages/standards.aspx